 Step 4 - Edit and select the relevant theme

-To translate the text in your proceeding buttons, you have to either create a new theme or duplicate an existing one!
+To translate the text in your proceeding buttons, you have to create a new theme or duplicate an existing one!
 To not get them confused, it would be a good idea to name them distinctively.
-Make sure to save then and select this theme in your correlating guides' settings. 😊
+Make sure to save them and select this theme in your correlating guides' settings. 😊

 Now, we can translate our buttons. 🤓